Raiders rally for victory over winless Jets

 Tight end Darren Waller caught 13 passes for 200 yards and two touchdowns, with Carr throwing for 381 yards and three touchdowns and rushing for another score as the Raiders (7-5) snapped a two-game losing streak.

-Defensive end Clelin Ferrell, back after missing two games with COVID-19, had a pair of strip-sacks to go along with six tackles, and Trayvon Mullen added a one-handed interception for Las Vegas.
+Defensive end Clelin Ferrell, back after missing two games with COVID-19, had a pair of strip-sacks to go along six tackles and Trayvon Mullen added a one-handed interception for Las Vegas.

 Trailing 24-13 in the fourth quarter, the Jets cut it to 24-21 with 10:22 left on Darnold's 4-yard run off right tackle and a two-point conversion from Darnold to Denzel Mims.
 New York got the ball back three plays later when Javelin Guidry forced a Ruggs fumble and Marcus Maye recovered at the Las Vegas 44.
 Six plays later, Johnson scored on a 1-yard run up the middle to give the Jets a 28-24 lead.